kyh/kyh.io/README.md

 ## Deployment

-By pushing to master we will autodeploy on Netlify
+Pushing to master will autodeploy through Netlify